 Submit your completed application to a Passport Acceptance Facility

 The passport card cannot be used for international air travel.
-For the most part it is for people that cross the Canadian and Mexican border by car.
-It can also be used for sea port in the Caribbean and Bermuda.
-For the reason, it really does not make sense to get just a passport card.
+For the most part, it is for people that cross the Canadian and Mexican border by car.
+It can also be used for seaports in the Caribbean and Bermuda.
+For this reason, it really does not make sense to get just a passport card.
 Either get a passport book or both, but not just the card.